 How Should I Treat Odors in My Grease Trap?

-State Chemical has been selling and servicing grease trap maintainers for decades, including Line Bac’R, Grease-B-Gone, Ecolution Drain Line Maintainer, D-Stroy, and PrimeZyme.
+State Chemical has been selling and servicing grease trap treatment chemicals for decades.
 We understand that your mindset toward your grease trap might be “out of sight, out of mind” until an issue pops up, and it’s hard to figure out what you need when you’re suddenly scrambling for solutions.

-We’ve written this article to explain everything you need to know about treating your grease trap odors.
+In this article, you will learn everything you need to know about treating your grease trap odors.
 After reading, you’ll be ready to make a well-informed decision about what your grease trap needs in order to get back into prime condition.

 Why Does My Grease Trap Smell?

 Essentially everything that goes down your drain contributes to buildup, and organics create odors.
 So, what can you do about this?
-Pumping and chemical maintenance are the answer.
+Pumping and chemical grease trap maintenance are the answer.

 Grease traps must be maintained in order to function correctly.
 If you don’t maintain them, you won’t only be risking bad smells but also backups, clogs, and even rotting pipes.
 So, how do you maintain grease traps to control odors?